 - one document from category B which does not provide evidence of residential address or residence in an aged care facility and one document from category C which provides evidence of residential address or residence in an aged care facility, (total of 2 documents).

 No POI documentation is required for the following because no payment or benefit is to be made, a claim is not required, or POI has already been established:

-- Bring Em Back cases (transfer of Centrelink age pension to DVA) where a person is in receipt of DVA disability pension (and therefore their identity has been accepted by DVA), and a full POI check was conducted by Centrelink as part of the process of applying for Centrelink age pension,
+- Bring Em Back cases (transfer of Centrelink age pension to DVA) where a person is in receipt of DVA Disability Compensation Payment (and therefore their identity has been accepted by DVA), and a full POI check was conducted by Centrelink as part of the process of applying for Centrelink age pension

-- non-veteran partner of a DVA disability pensioner transferring Centrelink age pension to DVA, where Centrelink has already conducted a full POI check on the partner,
+- non-veteran partner of a DVA Disability Compensation Payment recipient transferring Centrelink age pension to DVA, where Centrelink has already conducted a full POI check on the partner

-- application for increase in disability pension, and
+- application for increase in Disability Compensation Payment.

 New claims for age pension